GSA/digitalgov.gov/content/resources/spanish-language-style-guide-glossaries-information-technology-terms.md

     <tr>
       <td valign="top">
-        E-mail
+        email
       </td>

       <td valign="top">
-        Correo electrónico, which may be abbreviated as c.e. and e-mail (widely used in the US and Latin American countries)
+        Correo electrónico, which may be abbreviated as c.e. and email (widely used in the US and Latin American countries)
       </td>
     </tr>